jakewalsh90/Terraform-Azure/Dual-Region-Azure-BaseLab/README.md

 1. baselab_DomainSetup.ps1 - the machine will reboot after this.
 2. baselab_LabStructure.ps1 - this will setup a basic OU structure.

+The AD Domain is now created and you can move onto the Second Region Active Directory setup steps.

 #### Second Region

 1. Join the 2nd DC VM to your Lab Active Directory Domain
 2. Run the PowerShell script in the C:\baselabSetup folder called baselab_DomainController2.ps1, and reboot.

 The lab is now deployed and ready to use.